jefyokta/Json2Tex/src/Type/readme.md

 # Note
-All of files in this folder are only for type and IDE helper
+All of files in this folder are only for type and IDE helper, due to php is not a strong type php